The Troublemakers (graphic novel)

-The Troublemakers is a graphic novel by American cartoonist Gilbert Hernandez, published in 2009.
-It is one of a number of stand-alone graphic novels featuring Hernandez's character Fritz acting in stories inspired by pulp fiction and exploitation movies.
+The Troublemakers is a graphic novel by American cartoonist Gilbert Hernández, published in 2009.
+It is one of a number of stand-alone graphic novels featuring Hernández's character Fritz acting in stories inspired by pulp fiction and exploitation movies.
 Fritz plays a magician's assistant named Nala.

 Background

-The lead character in The Troublemakers is Rosalba "Fritz" Martinez, the half-sister of Hernandez's character Luba.
+The lead character in The Troublemakers is Rosalba "Fritz" Martinez, the half-sister of Hernández's character Luba.
 Fritz similarly starred in Speak of the Devil (2008), which is presented as the true story behind a movie.
-Hernandez drew inspiration from pulp fiction and heist films such as It's a Mad, Mad, Mad, Mad World (1960) and A Simple Plan (1998).
+Hernández drew inspiration from pulp fiction and heist films such as It's a Mad, Mad, Mad, Mad World (1960) and A Simple Plan (1998).

 Synopsis

 The musician and con-man Wes tries to steal $200000 from his friend Dewy Booth to start a rock-and-roll club.
 He gets his former babysitter, the stage magician Nala, to help him.
 Vincene, a woman from Wes's past who is also a criminal, gets involved; soon Wes comes to question the motives of those around him.